adamhunter/rekon-ruby/README.md

 ### About
 Pronounced |ˈrēˌkän; riˈkän| (like recon)

+**WARNING** This is alpha software, I had pretty much no idea what was going to come out of 48 hours of me frantically prototyping this app.
+I built it to help train people on riak in a visual style.
+As it turns out, its been pretty useful so my goals are to test the crap out of it and continue to add features.

 Rekon is a data visualization utility inspired by Briak.
 I have been waiting for basho to release a list buckets feature, which is here in 0.14.
 [`http://127.0.0.1:8098/riak?buckets=true`](http://127.0.0.1:8098/riak?buckets=true)